bryanbraun/tiny-book-of-rules/1.-Rules-in-Site-Building/2-data-in-rules.md

 The data object site is always available in Rules, containing global site data such as the account for the acting user, the site name, and some other information.

 Finally, it should be noted that field values are read- and writable **only if Rules can be certain that the relevant entity has that field**.
-If working with a node, for example, a field will only appear if conditions have been set that limits the rule to selected content types.
-(See [using conditions](4-using-conditions.md) for more information.)
+If working with a node, for example, a field will only appear if conditions have been set that limits the rule to selected content types (see [using conditions](4-using-conditions.md) for more information).
 If the entity doesn’t have separate bundles – such as users – Rules can access the fields right away.